YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

    ]

 On the other hand, we want to make sure that we see all errors for the development environment.
-We set debug to true and the log level to debug, which will show all possible errors.
+We set debug to true and the log level to ``debug``, which will show all possible errors.

 .. code-block:: javascript